c1505/Value-based-methods/p1_navigation/report.md

 While the DQN algorithm was able to solve the Banana environment without hyperparameter tuning, there are several ways to improve its performance and efficiency.
 Some possible future ideas for improving the DQN algorithm and the agent's performance in this environment are:

 * Hyperparameter tuning
+  * Refactor code to make it easier to see and change all of the hyperparameters in one place and automatically tune if desired.
   * Modify hyperparameters such as the learning rate, discount factor, and replay buffer size to improve the agent's learning and performance.
   * Experiment with different activation functions, hidden layer sizes, and number of hidden layers.
   * Search for similar tasks in published work on ML-Agents and try to adapt the hyperparameters used in those tasks to this environment.